offtherailz/notes/css/css-cross-country.md

 You can pipe your image directly into your code using Base64, but it isn't supported by IE below 8.
 No real discussion of this option.

+## Level 8

+### Pseudo-classes

+Instead of adding a 'last' class, you can use pseudo-classes like 'li:last-child' instead.
+Pseudo-classes let you conditionally select an element based on its state or position.

+Other important pseudo-classes:

++ :nth-child(odd) or :nth-child(even) or :nth-child(an+b)
++ :hover
++ :focus
++ :active
++ :visited
++ :first-child
++ :last-child
++ :only-child
++ :nth-of-type()

+### Pseudo-elements

+You can use pseudo-elements to add content.
+Important ones:

++ :before
++ :after
++ :first-letter
++ :first-line

+You use the 'content' property with these items, though in some cases that property will be empty.
+(For example, it will be empty if you're adding a decorative graphic as a blockquote marker.)